London Metropolitan University

-The London Met program charge includes orientation, transfer from Heathrow airport to central London (students are responsible for their return to the airport at the conclusion of the program), a tour of London and an evening at a West End Theater, cultural activities, overseas tuition differential and program administration costs.
+The London Met program charge includes orientation, a tour of London and an evening at a West End Theater, cultural activities, overseas tuition differential and program administration costs.
 This fee does NOT include meals, passport, airfare, books and supplies or incidental expenses such as personal travel, clothing, laundry or entertainment.

 Below are the most recent estimated cost worksheets for the Fall and Spring semesters at London Met:

 BUTEX Scholarship Opportunity:

 The BUTEX Scholarship for North American students is open to all undergraduate students currently registered at an institution in the USA or Canada.
 To be eligible to apply you must have been offered a study abroad or exchange place at a UK university or college which is BUTEX affiliated.
 The placement must be for the next academic year and for a minimum of one semester.
 London Metropolitan University is a BUTEX affiliated institution, as per their list of members.